MultiSafepay/docs/content/payment-methods/mybank.md

 MyBank is a widely accepted inter-bank payment method that links most Italian retail banks.
 Customers pay in their own online banking environment.
 Settlement is instant and guaranteed.

-Read how MyBank can benefit your business on [multisafepay.com](https://www.multisafepay.com/solutions/payment-methods/mybank)

 | Supports | Details |
 |---|---|
 | [Countries](/docs/payment-methods#payment-methods-by-country)  | Italy  |